strawberry-graphql/strawberry/docs/integrations/fastapi.md

 ## root_value_getter

-`root_value_getter` option allows to provide a custom root value for your schema, this is probably not used a lot but it might be useful in certain situations.
+The `root_value_getter` option allows you to provide a custom root value for your schema.
+This is most likely a rare usecase but might be useful in certain situations.

 Here's an example: